High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Conclusion

 \section{Conclusion}

-We showed that the ARF are a promising cosmological observable for next generation spectroscopic surveys.
-We found that for our choice of binning, the tomographic analysis of ARF retrieves more information than the tomographic analysis of the angular galaxy clustering.
-We showed that the joint analysis of both fields helps in breaking degeneracies between cosmological parameters, due to their lack of correlation and their different sensitivities to cosmology.
+We show that the ARF are a promising cosmological observable for next generation spectroscopic surveys.
+We find that for our choice of binning the tomographic analysis of ARF retrieves more information than the tomographic analysis of the angular galaxy clustering.
+We show that the joint analysis of both fields helps in breaking degeneracies between cosmological parameters, due to their lack of correlation and their different sensitivities to cosmology.
 The improvement appears to be particularly significant for the \wcdm model.
-We have shown that the figure of merit for the $w_0$-$w_{\rm a}$ parameters was increased by a factor of more than ten when combining angular galaxy clustering with ARF.
+We show that the figure of merit for the $w_0$-$w_{\rm a}$ parameters was increased by a factor of more than ten when combining angular galaxy clustering with ARF.

 Finally, we have seen that combining angular galaxy clustering with ARF provides tighter constraints on the galaxy bias parameters compared to the combination of angular galaxy clustering with CMB lensing.
-This shows that ARF are a very powerful probe of the distribution of matter, as it allows to break the degeneracy between $\sigma_8$ and the galaxy bias.
-For future galaxy surveys, errors on the cosmological figure of merit will be dominated by systematic uncertainties and non-linearities, and ARF might provide a novel, complementary view on those issues.
+This shows that ARF are a very powerful probe of the distribution of matter, as they make it possible to break the degeneracy between $\sigma_8$ and the galaxy bias.
+For future galaxy surveys, errors on the cosmological figure of merit will be dominated by systematic uncertainties and non-linearities, and ARF might provide a novel and complementary view on those issues.

-In our analysis we did not consider massive neutrinos.
+In our analysis, we did not consider massive neutrinos.
 As the growth rate is particularly sensitive to them, we expect ARF to be a powerful tool to constrain the mass of neutrinos.
 We defer this detailed analysis to an upcoming work.

-Simultaneously from the LSS and CMB fronts, the coincidence in the acquisition of data sets of tremendous quality and huge size should enable the combination of standard analyses with new, alternative ones like the one introduced in this paper.
-The combination of techniques and observables should work jointly in the efforts of identifying and mitigating systematics, and pushing our knowledge of cosmological physics to its limits.
+Simultaneously, from the LSS and CMB fronts, the coincidence in the acquisition of excellent-quality, extremely large data sets should enable the combination of standard analyses with new, alternative ones, like the one introduced in this paper.
+The combination of techniques and observables should work jointly on the efforts of identifying and mitigating systematics, and pushing our knowledge of cosmological physics to its limits.